MVC

 Controller handles logic ViewModel handles logic

-Used in web apps Used in UI-heavy apps
+Used in web apps Used in WPF/Angular

 Answer: